-- Use shortened editions of memory verses for preschoolers. - Sing Bible verses to a simple tune you create, perhaps based on a few notes within a major scale.
-Some verses could be sung to a familiar tune. - March to a spoken or sung Bible verse, as appropriate. - Have a Bible in hand some of the time as you teach a verse, pointing out and exhibiting that the memory verse is coming from the Bible. - If the verse will allow for an illustration by teacher or children, take a short time to draw one to help in comprehension of the meaning.
-This will enhance memorization as well as understanding. - Repeat and review verses often, including verses from previous lessons.
+- Use shortened editions of memory verses for preschoolers. - Sing Bible verses to a simple tune you create using just a few notes.
+Some verses could also be sung to a familiar tune. - March to a spoken or sung Bible verse, as appropriate, or create correlating hand motions. - Have a Bible in hand some of the time as you teach a verse, pointing out and exhibiting that the memory verse is God's truth from the Bible - If the verse will allow for an illustration by teacher or children, take a short time to draw one to help in comprehension of the meaning. - Repeat and review verses often, including verses from previous lessons.

-- Play an oral game, seeing who can be first to finish a verse the teacher starts. - Pass out color cards.
-"When I hold up my red card, the reds stand up and say today's verse together" - Toss a big light weight ball in the air.
-The one who catches it gets to say the Bible verse. - Class stand, recite verse; class sit, recite verse; class raise hands, recite verse
+- Play an oral game, seeing who can be first to finish a verse the teacher starts. - Pass out color cards to guide certain students in reciting the verse: "When I hold up my red card, the reds stand up and say today's verse together." - Toss a large, lightweight ball in the air.
+The one who catches it gets to say the Bible verse. - Have the class recite the verse from different physical positions: class stand, recite verse; class sit, recite verse; class raise hands, recite verse, etc.